 In the ensuing years, Dr. Klein and his wife, Marjorie, invested a significant portion of their lives in growing the bike program to three fleets of bikes and approximately 30 camps in 2006.
 Today Dr. Klein and Marjorie are principals in Rainbow Trainers, Inc. (www.rainbowtrainers.com) which is the manufacturer of our adapted bicycle equipment.

 We offer two types of iCan Bike Programs:

-During the school year we work with public school districts to provide after-school bike programs.
-This program differs from our bike camp (mentioned above) in that it: 1) occurs during the school year after school; 2) typically involves only one or two 75-minute sessions per day; 3) uses the typically-developing peer students of the program participants as the volunteer spotters; and 4) involves the spotters attending a one-hour group diversity training session each day before the program starts focused on learning about different disabilities and the accompanying educational and social challenges.
-This provides a great group setting for the spotters to ask questions and openly discuss with their fellow students important related topics.
+During the school year we collaborate with public school districts that choose to host our after-school bike programs.
+This program differs from our bike camp (mentioned above) in that it: 1) occurs during days that school is in session, but just after school hours; 2) typically involves only one or two 75-minute sessions per day; 3) uses the typically-developing peer students of the program participants as the volunteer spotters; and 4) involves the spotters attending a one-hour group diversity training session each day before the program starts focused on learning about different disabilities and the accompanying educational and social challenges their peer students with special needs face.
+This provides a great group setting for the spotters to ask questions and openly discuss with their fellow typically developing students important related topics.
 This better prepares them for interacting with their peers with disabilities as they physically and emotionally support their efforts to learn to independently ride a bicycle during the week-long program.
 The impact on the spotters is often as profound as the impact on the riders.
-Including the bike program as part of after-school programming raises awareness and promotes inclusion.
+Including the bike program as part of after-school programming raises awareness and promotes inclusion within the school district.

 We expect that our adapted swim program for individuals with disabilities will be the first of our new program offerings.
 We are currently in the planning stages of our pilot iCan Swim program which we expect to introduce on a broader scale beginning in 2014.